Facilitator-Cards/facilitator-cards/content/faq.md

 ### Why are you making these if you can print them at home?

-The do-it-yourself Facilitator Cards are great (we’ve been using them for years in our facilitation), but **the decks we’re creating together through Kickstarter are going to knock our socks off**.
+The do-it-yourself Facilitator Cards are great (we’ve been using them for years in our facilitation), but **the decks we've manufactured are beautiful, durable, and reusable**.
 A deck that will last forever (instead of needing to be remade), that’s waterproof, that is easy to write and erase on, and that just _feels amazing_ to use.

+But if you want a print-a-home DIY deck you can [download the PDF deck here](https://facilitatorcards.gumroad.com/l/FCDIY)!

 ***